ActivitySpaceLab/wellbeing-mapper-app/docs/ARCHITECTURE.md

 Wellbeing Mapper follows a layered architecture pattern designed for maintainability, testability, and scalability.
 The application is built using Flutter and implements a clean separation of concerns to support mental wellbeing mapping in environmental & climate context as part of the Planet4Health research project.

+The architecture now includes multi-site research participation with end-to-end encryption for secure data transmission to research servers in Barcelona, Spain and Gauteng, South Africa.

 ## Architectural Layers

 ### 1. Presentation Layer (`ui/`)